 The Aquaracer Calibre 7 GMT from Tag Heuer can be seen as a great alternative to the Rolex GMT Master II.
 It has a case with a 43mm diameter and 13.5mm thickness, with a distinctive Pepsi 24-hour bezel.
 Through the scratch resistant sapphire crystal we can admire the gorgeous luminous hands that are rhodium plated and polished.

 The black dial displays a regular pattern of linear grooves that can remind you of the Patek Philippe Nautilus or the latest Omega Seamaster Aqua Terra, it plays with the light very nicely!
 The Aquaracer can definitely follow you in the water, with its 300m water resistance.
 The movement can either be a calibre 7, an ETA 2895-2 or a Sellira SW300 depending on the supply.
 A model with the Batman bezel (black and blue) is also available.
 The stainless steel bracelet is extremely well finished.
+Available on ebay.

 The Tudor Black Bay GMT is more affordable than the GMT from Rolex.
 First announced at the Baselworld 2018, the Black Bay GMT has a "Pepsi" aluminium bezel that will definitely remind you of the GMT-Master II.
 This time keeper has a domed sapphire crystal, through which you can the black dial and vivid red hand to track the second time zone.